 I’d been giving them to friends and family as Christmas presents for years, and was eventually convinced that they had to be sold.
-And so, in October 2013, Auntie Caroline’s Pickled Onions went on sale in Cirencester, where I am based when in the UK.
-They started flying off the shelves.
+And so, in October 2013, Auntie Caroline’s Pickled Onions went on sale in Cirencester, and started flying off the shelves.

 My onions really are the best you will ever get — unlike other onions, mine are made with a blend of vinegars.
 They are always crunchy, and ready to eat within a week.
 The longer you leave them, the hotter they will be, but they tend not to last very long.
 Highly addictive, many of my customers can eat the whole jar in one sitting.
 And then call me for more.
-The onions have even been featured on Yorkshire Tea’s Great Cricket Tea Challenge — go to YouTube to see Michael Vaughan’s reaction after eating one of my pickled onions.
+The onions have been featured on BBC Radio 4’s The Kitchen Cabinet and the Yorkshire Tea’s Great Cricket Tea Challenge — go to YouTube to see Michael Vaughan’s reaction after eating one of my pickled onions.

-I now pickle eggs, shallots, gherkins, red cabbage, and chillies.
+I now pickle eggs, shallots, gherkins, silverskins, red onions, garlic, red cabbage, and chillies.
 The chillies are HOT!
-I have seen grown men cry over them — come and take the Auntie Caroline Chilli Challenge at the Cirencester Charter Market on a Friday!
+I have seen people cry over just a teensy weensy taste.

 And I have a wide range of chutneys too.
 Unlike other chutneys that seem to